 "Your uncle was an idiot who got the job thanks to nepotism," Mero said flatly.
 "His mistakes cost lives.
 If I had made the same mistakes as him, I would have been stripped of my title and exiled from Valuser'rh."

 Imovai blinked.
 Clearly he was not used to being addressed as such.
 His expression screwed up and heat billowed from him as meta crackled in his hand.
 "In case you've forgotten," he said, voice rising, "The Psiolics' Guild helped end the Valuser'ran supremacy.
 You are in Aempis now, know your place."

 "Do you even know what else lurks down there, down in the Old Homes?"
-Thelote's voice was hardly above a whisper, but Imovai's ears reverberated with each syllable.
+Mero's voice was hardly above a whisper, but Imovai's ears reverberated with each syllable.
 "Have you ever felt your mind unraveling as a Shade preyed upon your innermost sorrows?
 Have you ever been shredded by the embrace of the Roses of Ank'khaiso?"
-Thelote drew his fingers over the scars in his face.
+Mero drew his fingers over the scars in his face.